Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 The protection starts on the date they enter active duty and can end up to ninety days after being discharged.

-A tenant breaking a lease, for this reason, must do so following the Servicemembers Civil Relief Act.
+If a tenant breaks the lease, they must do so following the Service members Civil Relief Act.
 This means they must:

 • Show proof that they signed the lease before starting active duty.